Hidden Costs Of Accepting Credit Cards Online That Most People Don’t Know About

 Putting It All Together With An Example

 Are you confused yet?
-To sum everything up that I discussed above, I’m going to give you a real world example using my recommended credit card processor of choice, Merchant Plus.
+To sum everything up that I discussed above, I’m going to give you a real world example using a cheap online credit card processor advertising a low rate of 2.15%.

 - Qualified Rate – 2.15%